What does an Addiction Counselor in Maryland do? What is Their Job Role?

 Counselor Testing & Examination Process

 Your first step in testing will always be to apply to test for the credential you're earning.
-Applications are done online at the Maryland Department of Health Board of Professional Counselors and Therapists website and they do offer a Pre-Application Credential Evaluation so you can be sure you've completed the required coursework.
+Applications are done online at the Maryland Department of Health Board of Professional substance abuse Counselors and Therapists website and they do offer a Pre-Application Credential Evaluation so you can be sure you've completed the required coursework.
 For the actual exam application you'll need:

 - Criminal History Records Check